Alderminster, Stratford-upon-Avon, Warwickshire, CV37 8BU

 If I say this is the sort of place that popstars playing nearby stay at (it is), it might give you an idea of what Ettington Park near Stratford Upon Avon is like.
 A Neo-Gothic Mansion surrounded by 40 acres of parkland and with outside dining terraces that make you feel like an extra in Downton Abbey, the hotel is seriously luxurious.
 Its 42 rooms and 6 Deluxe Rooms are all styled immaculately and the public areas coo elegant comfort.
 The architecture (vaulted ceilings, stained glass windows) alone is worth the visit.
 But there’s lots more to look forward to besides - afternoon tea is an event not to be missed (with divine finger sandwiches) and the dinners served in the Oak Room dining room are exquisite.
 This one’s great for kids too, with plenty of clipped maze-like hedges for them to tear around.
 A real treat.

-Ettington Park also has a Wedding Venue and Restaurant:
+Ettington Park also has a Restaurant:

 "The grown-up one: The Stratford Literary Festival, Stratford Upon Avon, April 24 –May1.
 Now in its ninth year, Stratford really packs a punch with the literary heavyweights but the festival is just as known for its eclectic performer choices.
 For instance, this year sees Brooklyn rapper Devon Glover AKA The Sonnet Man attempt to recite all of Shakespeare’s 154 sonnets non-stop in hip hop speak (dontchaknow) while elsewhere on site actor Martin Jarvis and his wife Rosalind Ayres join composer Richard Sisson to celebrate the life of Beatrix Potter.
 Presenter Chris Packham will launch his memoirs, debut author and Costa First Novel winner Andrew Michael Hurley will talk about his novel The Loney and Joanna Cannon will debate her bestseller The Trouble With Goats and Sheep.
 You’ll also hear from former Blue Peter presenter Janet Ellis who will discuss her novel The Butcher’s Hook.
 Book your accommodation early as Stratford always fills quickly.
 Treat yourself with a stay at the utterly luxurious neo-Gothic Ettington Park, five miles from the centre.
 With 40 acres of parkland, vaulted ceilings, stained glass windows and divine dinners in the Oak Room, it tops off a perfect literary day."